Advanced Search

 Who is responsible for council tax, water rates and other utilities?

-A tenant under an Assured Shorthold Tenancy (AST) becomes liable for payment of council tax, water rates, gas and electricity charges, and TV licence and telecom costs.
+A tenant under an Assured Periodic Tenancy (APT) becomes liable for payment of council tax, water rates, gas and electricity charges, and TV licence and telecom costs.
 Some rents may include some or all of the utilities and charges, if so, what is included will be clearly stated within the tenancy agreement.
 Upon signing a tenancy agreement we inform all the utility companies and provide meter readings.
 We also contact the local authority and advise them of the tenant’s occupation date.

 What referencing and credit checking facilities are available?

-We employ the services of an external credit agency.
+We employ the services of an external credit agency called Homelet.
 They offer us a broad range of tenant referencing products to assist us in selecting the right tenants for the right properties.
 We find using an external agency offers complete transparency and a non-biased conclusion.
 Landlords can request copies of the referencing report if they wish, but this can only be provided with the tenants permission under Data Protection Act rules.

 What about an inventory and schedule of condition?